 Accordingly, in our studies, we first test whether making food instrumental in achieving a health goal reduces consumption, and we then use a similar paradigm to test whether novel food-goals associations will reduce consumption.
 Specifically, we test whether suggesting that eating certain foods will make children know how to read or to count, and hence that eating these foods is instrumental in achieving intellectual goals, reduces consumption compared to when no goal is mentioned or when a taste goal is mentioned.
-This paradigm allows us to test the inference-making hypothesis in a clean manner: if children as young as 3 years old make online inferences based on discounting, they will conclude that when foods are presented as instrumental, those foods cannot be as tasty, and therefore they will consume less.
+This paradigm allows us to test the inference-making hypothesis in a clean manner: if children, as young as three years old, make online inferences based on discounting, they will conclude that when foods are presented as instrumental, those foods cannot be as tasty, and therefore they will consume less.

-By using these novel food-goal associations, we expand prior research that looked at the effect of making food instrumental to receiving a reward (e.g., saying, "Finish your dinner and you will get dessert"), a strategy often employed by parents and caregivers.
+By using these novel food-goal associations, we expand prior research that looked at the effect of making food instrumental to receiving a reward (e.g. saying, "finish your dinner and you will get dessert"), a strategy often employed by parents and caregivers.
 This strategy generally leads to decreased liking for the food (Birch, Marlin, and Kramer 1982; Birch, Marlin, and Rotter 1984; Lepper et al. 1982; Newman and Taylor 1992).
-For example, Birch et al. (1982) found that when a reward (e.g., playing) was contingent on consumption of a certain food, children ranked the food as less preferred.
-In their study, children lowered their ranking of juice once it was presented as instrumental for doing another activity (e.g., "Drink this juice, and you get to play").
-These studies reflect the strong norm that rewards are given in return for bearing costs, and children infer that food consumption has to be a negative experience if they are compensated for it, the same way they receive rewards for other disliked activities (e.g., "Clean your room, and then you can watch TV").
+For example, Birch et al. (1982) found that when a reward (e.g., playing) was continent on consumption of a certain food, kids ranked the food as less preferred.
+In their study, children lowered their ranking of juice once it was presented as instrumental for doing another activity (e.g., "drink this juice and you get to play").
+These studies reflect the strong norm that rewards are given in return for bearing costs, and children infer that food consumption has to be a negative experience if they are compensated for it, the same way they receive rewards for other disliked activities (e.g., "clean your room and then you can watch TV").
 Emphasizing instrumental benefits is different from promising rewards.
-For instance, few food manufacturers would claim that their food is best consumed with a reward, because this type of claim undermines the benefits the food has to offer by itself.
+For instance, few food manufactures would claim their food is best consumed with a reward, because this type of claim undermines the benefits the food has to offer by itself.
 By contrast, in an attempt to convince children and their caregivers to purchase this food, many would claim it provides instrumental (e.g., health) benefits.
-Accordingly, we study how presenting food as instrumental for health and intellectual goals influences actual consumption.
+Accordingly, we study how

 Studying the effect of these messages on actual consumption also extends the research on means-goal dilution that mainly measured perceived instrumentality of means (Zhang et al. 2007).
 Consumption is a measure of high external validity that does not rely on the child's developing cognitive abilities to rate food items.
-Further, measuring actual consumption allows us to evaluate the net effect of messages on consumption beyond perceived instrumentality and liking.
-Thus, for example, whereas presenting food as improving intellectual abilities can make adult individuals perceive it as less tasty (due to dilution or discounting) and to like it less, these adults may still consume this food for the sake of the intellectual benefits.
-Given the complexity of adults' food decision making (Bublitz, Peracchio, and Block 2010) and the fact that adults often decide what to eat based on psychological or environmental cues rather than hunger (Tomiyama, Mann, and Corner 2009; Wansink and Sobel 2007; see also "General Discussion"), it is not clear how such novel food-goal associations affect adults' consumption.
-Because preschoolers' consumption is generally driven by taste more than other variables (though other factors, such as branding and social considerations, also play a role; Birch 1981; Shutts, Kinzler, and DeJesus 2013), we predict that preschoolers will decrease consumption of instrumental food.
+Further, measuring actual consumption allows us to evaluate the net effect of messages on consumption, beyond perceived instrumentality and liking.
+Thus, for example, whereas presenting food as improving intellectual abilities can make adult individuals perceive it as less tasty (due to dilution or discounting) and like it less, they may still consume this food for the sake of the intellectual benefits.
+Given the complexity of adult's food decision making (Bublitz, Peracchio, and Block 2010) and the fact that adults often decide what to eat based on psychological or environmental cues rather than hunger (Tomiyama, Mann, and Corner 2009; Wansink and Sobel 2007; see also General Discussion), it is not clear how such novel food-goal associations affect adults' consumption.
+Because preschoolers' consumption is generally driven by taste more than other variables (though other factors, such as branding and social considerations, also play a role, Birch 1981; Shutts, Kinzler, and DeJesus, 2013), we predict that preschoolers will decrease consumption of instrumental food.